Heartburn and Acid Reflux at NNMG

 TIF is a less invasive restoration of the anti-reflux barrier that does not require internal incisions or dissection.
 Most patients are able to return home the next day, and can return to work and most normal activities within a few days.

 During the procedure, a surgeon inserts a device equipped with a small camera through the patient’s mouth and toward the stomach.
 The surgeon manipulates the device to make and fasten several folds of tissue to create an anti-reflux valve at the connection of the stomach and esophagus.
-After two years, the majority of TIF patients are able to return to eating foods that they could not previously tolerate, and are able to stop taking medication.
+After two years, the majority of TIF patients are able to return to eating foods that they could not previously tolerate.
+Additionally, many patients are able to stop taking medication.

 Acid Reflux Self-Assessment